-The Mediterranean diet can help your hormones stay balanced.
+How the Mediterranean diet can help your hormones stay balanced.

 Studies have shown that the Mediterranean diet is one of the healthiest diets.
 It reduces the risk of cancer, heart disease, stroke, diabetes and increases longevity.
 But the Mediterranean diet is also an incredibly healthy nutritional plan to keep your hormones in balance.

-First, because the Mediterranean diet is plant-based.
+That’s because the Mediterranean diet is plant-based.

 Over 50% of calories come from vegetables, whole grains, legumes, and fruits.
 To make healthy hormones, your body needs lots of micronutrients – vitamins, minerals, antioxidants, and phytonutrient cofactors, that are found in plant foods.